vivngo/Parallel_Course/Github.md

 #> [1] 0
 ```

-Anytime we initialize the cores using **registerDoParallel** there is no need to close the connections, they will be stopped automatically once the program detects they aren't used anymore.
+Anytime we initialize the cores using **registerDoParallel**, there is no need to close the connections; they will be stopped automatically once the program detects they aren't being used anymore.

 ### Life is always a tradeoff